rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

-And try it out.
-But wait, didn’t we just add an infinite loop?
-Yup.
-Remember
+As you can see, we've moved everything from the guess input onwards into a
+loop.
+Make sure to indent those lines another four spaces each, and try it out.
+You'll notice we have a new problem because the program is doing exactly what we
+told it to do: ask for another guess forever!
+It doesn't seem like we can quit!

+We could always halt the program by using the keyboard shortcut `control-c`.
+There's another way to escape the monster we've created that will infinitely
+demand more guesses, though, that can be found in our discussion about
-our discussion about `parse()`?
-If we give a non-number answer, the program
+`parse()`: if we give a non-number answer, the program will crash.
+We can use
-will crash and, therefore, quit.
+that to quit!
 Observe:

 ```bash
 $ cargo run